Activating Hidden Teleportation Power: Theory and Experiment: Introduction

-In quantum information science, entanglement~\cite{Horodecki:RMP:2009} arises naturally as a resource within the paradigm of local operations assisted by classical communications (LOCC).
-Sharing entanglement is in fact essential for exhibiting a quantum advantage over classical resources in computation~\cite{rspa.2002.1997,Vidal:PRL:2003}, secret key distribution~\cite{Ekert91}, superdense coding~\cite{PhysRevLett.69.2881}, and metrology~\cite{Toth:JPA:2014}, etc. Among the many possibilities that entanglement empowers, quantum teleportation~\cite{teleportation}, i.e., the transfer of quantum states with the help of shared entanglement and classical communication, is especially worth noting (see, e.g.,~\cite{Pirandola2015, Qfundation} for a review on some advances in this topic).
+In quantum information science, entanglement~\cite{Horodecki:RMP:2009} serves as a resource within the paradigm of local operations assisted by classical communications (LOCC).
+In fact, sharing entanglement is essential for exhibiting a quantum advantage over classical resources in computation~\cite{rspa.2002.1997,Vidal:PRL:2003}, secret key distribution~\cite{Ekert91}, superdense coding~\cite{PhysRevLett.69.2881}, and metrology~\cite{Toth:JPA:2014}, etc. Among the possibilities that entanglement empowers, quantum teleportation~\cite{teleportation}, i.e., the transfer of quantum states using shared entanglement and classical communication, is especially worth noting (see, e.g.,~\cite{Pirandola2015, Qfundation} for some recent advances).

-Indeed, teleportation serves as a primitive in various quantum protocols such as remote state preparation~\cite{StatePreparation}, entanglement swapping~\cite{EntanglementSwapping} and quantum repeaters~\cite{QuantumRepeaters}.
+Indeed, teleportation serves as a primitive in various quantum protocols such as remote state preparation~\cite{StatePreparation,Devetak:PRL:2001}, entanglement swapping~\cite{Zukowski:PRL:1993}, and quantum repeaters~\cite{QuantumRepeaters}.
 In universal quantum computing with linear optics, it enables near-deterministic two-qubit gates ~\cite{Gottesman1999} and makes assembling cluster states more efficient~\cite{PhysRevLett.93.040503, PhysRevLett.95.010501}.
-Recently, it was used in an experiment to provably demonstrate the scrambling of quantum information~\cite{Landsman2019}.
-It has also been employed as a theoretical tool for exploring closed timelike curves~\cite{PhysRevLett.106.040403} and black hole evaporation~\cite{Lloyd2014}.
-In this work, we compare entangled states to classical resources for the task of teleportation.
+Theoretically, it has been used as a tool for exploring closed timelike curves~\cite{PhysRevLett.106.040403} and black hole evaporation~\cite{Lloyd2014}.
+Recently, it was used to experimentally demonstrate the scrambling of quantum information~\cite{Landsman2019}.
+In this work, we compare entangled states to {\em classical} resources for the task of teleportation.

-In the original protocol~\cite{teleportation}, two remote parties, which we call Alice and Bob, share an entangled pair of qubits.
-By performing a joint measurement on her half of the entangled qubit and another (unknown) qubit $\ket{\psi}$ given to her, Alice may transfer $\ket{\psi}$ to Bob by transmitting only the classical measurement outcome to Bob.
-The quality of this state transfer is measured~\cite{PopescuTB} by the \emph{teleportation fidelity}~\cite{Jozsa,Liang_2019}, which measures the {\em average} overlap between the state Alice wants to teleport and the state Bob receives.
+In the original protocol~\cite{teleportation}, two remote parties (called Alice and Bob) share an entangled pair of qubits.
+By performing a joint measurement on her half of the entangled qubit and an unknown qubit $\ket{\psi}$ given to her, Alice teleports $\ket{\psi}$ to Bob by transmitting only the classical measurement outcome to Bob.
+The quality of this state transfer is quantified~\cite{PopescuTB} by the \emph{teleportation fidelity}~\cite{Jozsa,Liang_2019}, which measures the {\em average} overlap between $\ket{\psi}$ and the state Bob receives.